Nuitka/Nuitka/README.rst

 - "dr. Equivalent": Submitted the Nuitka Logo.

-- Johan Holmberg: Submitted patch for Python3 support on MacOS X.
+- Johan Holmberg: Submitted patch for Python3 support on macOS X.

 - Umbra: Submitted patches to make the Windows port more usable, adding user provided application icons, as well as MSVC support for large constants and console applications.

-- David Cortesi: Submitted patches and test cases to make MacOS port more usable, specifically for the Python3 standalone support of Qt.
+- David Cortesi: Submitted patches and test cases to make macOS port more usable, specifically for the Python3 standalone support of Qt.

+- Andrew Leech: Submitted github pull request to allow using "-m nuitka" to call the compiler.
+Also pull request to improve "bist_nuitka" and to do the registration.

+- Paweł K: Submitted github pull request to remove glibc from standalone distribution, saving size and improving robustness considering the various distributions.

+- Orsiris de Jong: Submitted github pull request to implement the dependency walking with `pefile` under Windows.

+- Jorj X. McKie: Submitted github pull requests with NumPy plugin to retain its accelerating libraries, and Tkinter to include the TCL distribution on Windows.

 Projects used by Nuitka
 -----------------------